hb-ye/hb-ye.github.io/index.markdown

 I have a broad spectrum of research interest in transport-related problems, with an aim to improve the system efficiency and sustainability to benefit both the travellers and the operators.
 I have utilized optimisation and control theory in the modelling and analysis of rail and road systems as well as their operation, management and control.

-### Vacancies for PhD and Postdoc
+### Vacancies

-- Funded **PhD positions** are available to work on topics related to the application of optimization techniques on transportation problems, including but not limited to the management, operation and control of autonomous vehicles.
+- Funded **PhD positions** are available to work on topics related to the application of optimization techniques on transportation problems, including but not limited to the planning, management, operation and control of the transportation systems.

   - Candicates of any major are welcomed to apply (including but not limited to Maths, Control, Operations Research, and Transportation), but are expected to have a solid background in mathematical modelling/analysis/optimization.

   - PhD scholarship oppotunities include Hong Kong PhD Fellowship, PolyU Presidential PhD Fellowship, and PolyU Research Postgraduate Scholarship.
 Details can be find at [this webpage (PolyU Graduate School)](https://www.polyu.edu.hk/en/gs/prospective-students/fellowship-scholarship-schemes/)

-- **Postdoc positions** are available.
+- **Research Associate / Postdoc positions** are available.

 - If you are interested, please contact me via email.